Your Guide to Cloth Nappy Jargon

 Pre-fold nappies, Flat nappies:

 These are a rectangular piece of fabric which is folded into the shape of either a pad or nappy, and then needs a waterproof cover on top.
 These are the kind of nappies that have been around for a long time and you would picture a baby wearing with a safety pin, although we don’t use pins anymore.
-Example are Grovia Prefolds, Flip inserts and Hemp Babies
+Example are Grovia Prefolds and Petit Lulu prefolds.

 This describes an absorbent cloth nappy that “fits” around your baby with a fastening at the front (such as velcro) and will then need a waterproof cover on top.
-Tots Bots Bamboozle is a perfect example.
+Tots Bots Bamboozle is a perfect example, and Petit Lulu fitted nappies.

 This is the absorbent fabric you place inside a nappy to absorb the wee.
 Depending on the brand these vary in size, fabric type and shape.
 You may see different fabrics such as hemp, bamboo, charcoal or cotton.

 A nappy requires a waterproof outer of some kind otherwise the wee would eventually escape onto your little ones clothes.
 So you need a waterproof ‘cover’ or ‘wrap’.
 This will cover the absorbent part of the nappy and contains the poop and wee.
-Examples of these are the Close Parent Wrap, Totsbots Peenut, Blueberry Coveralls and Milovia Covers.
+Examples of these are the Close Parent Wrap, Totsbots Peenut, and Petit Lulu covers.

 As babies get bigger and do bigger wee then you might need to ‘boost’ your nappies.
 A booster is an extra layer of absorbent fabric you put in the nappy to absorb extra liquid.
 Some babies needs boosting early on and some only need a booster at night time.